grumdrig/slog/vm.md

 * AX, the auxilliary register, at memory location -4.
-While instructions that do have a result place that result on the stack, some instructions that have a auxilliary result place that auxilliary value in the AX register.
+While instructions that do have a result place that result on the stack, some instructions that have a auxilliary result place that value in the AX register.

 State Vector
 ------------

-The state memory is accessed in the same way as the main memory, but using negative addresses less than -7.
+The state memory is accessed in the same way as the main memory, but using negative addresses less than -4.
 It is readable but not writeable with the operation of the machine such as the `store` instruction.
 Instead it is passed for modification to a handler outside the VM itself using the `ext` instruction.

+The embedding game or application within which the VM runs exposes some or all of the game state in the state vector.

 Instruction Format